Maximal power for heat engines: role of asymmetric interaction times: Thermodynamics

-Lastly, the efficiency at maximal power $\eta\und{MP}$ is compared with the well established Curzon-Ahlborn and Carnot ones in Figs. \ref{EMPECA} and \ref{EMPEC}, respectively, for different temperatures.
+Lastly, the efficiency at maximal power $\eta\und{MP}$ is compared with the well-established Curzon-Ahlborn and Carnot ones in Figs.~\ref{EMPECA} and~\ref{EMPEC}, respectively, for different temperatures.
 Just as in Fig.~\ref{nunutau} and~\ref{pmax}, the optimization is carried out for all values of $\bar{\omega}\und{H}$ and $\bar{\omega}\und{C}$ over a grid.

-Except to some specific choices of $\overline{\omega}\und{H}$ and $\overline{\omega}\und{C}$ in a small range of $T\und{C}/T\und{H}$ between $0.4$ and $1$, the maximization provides an efficiency larger than Curzon-Ahlborn.
+Except to some specific choices of $\overline{\omega}\und{H}$ and $\overline{\omega}\und{C}$ in a small range of $T\und{C}/T\und{H}$ between $0.4$ and $1$, the maximization provides an efficiency slightly larger than the Curzon-Ahlborn one.
 As for Carnot and Curzon-Ahlborn efficiencies, Eqs.~(\ref{temp}) and~(\ref{eff}) show that $\eta\und{MP}$ solely depends on the ratio of the temperatures and not on the specific value of $T\und{H}$.

-Finally, $\eta\und{MP}$ is always (as it must be) lower than $\eta_{\text{C}}$ (see e.g. Fig. \ref{EMPEC}) for all set of optimized parameters.
+Finally, $\eta\und{MP}$ is always (as it must be) lower than $\eta_{\text{C}}$ (see e.g.\ Fig.~\ref{EMPEC}) for all set of optimized parameters.
 Further, when $T\und{C}/T\und{H}\rightarrow$ $0$ and $1$, all efficiencies collapse at the asymptotic values $1$ and $0$, respectively.